home-assistant/addons/nginx_proxy/DOCS.md

 Value for the [`Strict-Transport-Security`][hsts] HTTP header to send.
 If empty, the header is not sent.

+### Option: `fallback_certfile` (required)

+Location of the fallback certificate - this will be automatically generated if it doens't exsist but can't be null.
+Default is /data/ssl-cert-snakeoil.pem

+### Option: `fallback_keyfile` (required)

+Location of the fallback certificate's key - this will be automatically generated if the certificate doens't exsist but can't be null.
+Default is /data/ssl-cert-snakeoil.key

 ### Option `customize.active` (required)

 If true, additional NGINX configuration files for the default server and additional servers are read from files in the `/share` directory specified by the `default` and `servers` variables.